X

 Presentation:

-Thank you.
-Thanks Renu and team.
-Good afternoon everyone and welcome to the CG Earnings call.
-Starting with a summary of results.
-I’m very pleased to share with you all that we have delivered outstanding set of numbers for the quarter and the nine month ended December 31st, 2025.
-Reflecting operating discipline and strategic focus using our CGH edge as a tool, this is yet another quarterly performance with all time high standalone revenue and PBT after accounting for exceptional items.
-Our quarter three sales grew by 22% year over year and PBT before EI grew by 35% year over year and we have achieved 148 basis points margin expansion in PVT during quarter three financial year 26.
+Starting with a summary of results, I’m very pleased to share with you all that we have delivered outstanding set of numbers for the quarter and the nine months ended December 31, 2025, reflecting operating discipline and strategic focus using our CG edge as a tool.
+This is yet another quarterly performance with all-time high standalone revenue and PBT after accounting for exceptional items.
+Our quarter three sales grew by 22% year-over-year and PBT before EI grew by 35% year-over-year, and we have achieved 148 basis points margin expansion in PBT during quarter three financial year ’26.

 Finally, I would like to share about the major order win achieved earlier this month.
-CG secured one large order of 900 crores which was about $99 million of power transformer export order from Tallgrass in US it’s a large scale data center project in the United States and this order was received on 16th of January as the single largest order ever in the history of CG Power and this is a direct export to us for supply of power transformers.
-Under this contract CG will supply power transformers specifically engineered to meet the stringent reliability, efficiency and uptime requirements of hyperscale data center applications and this order will be executed over a delivery period of 12 to 20 months.
+CG secured one large order of INR900 crores, which was about $99 million of power transformer export orders from Tallgrass in U.S. It’s a large-scale data center project in the United States.
+And this order was received on 16th of January as the single largest order ever in the history of CG Power.
+And this is a direct export to U.S. for supply of our transformers.
+Under this contract, CG will supply power transformers specifically engineered to meet the stringent reliability, efficiency and uptime requirements of hyperscale data center applications, and this order will be executed over a delivery period of 12 months to 20 months.

-With this I’ll conclude my opening remarks.
-Unaudited financial statements with detailed notes are available as part of stock exchange filing and on our company website.
-Thank you for listening in and back to you.
-Renu for Q and A. Shubham, we.
-Can start Q and A.
+With this, I will conclude my opening remarks, unaudited financial statements.
+The detailed notes are available as part of Stock Exchange filing and on our Company website.
+Thank you for listening in, and back to you, Renu, for Q&A.

 Questions and Answers:

-Hi sir, good afternoon.
+Hi, sir, good afternoon.
 Thanks a lot for taking my question and congrats on a good set of numbers.
-My first question is with respect to the order intake for the power system segment.
-So it has seen 16% growth.
-It’s a healthy number.
-But in the previous quarters we had seen significantly higher end of growth in the order inflow momentum.
-So just wanted to check with you, are there, are you seeing any signs of at the margin slowness in the ordering momentum in the power system segment especially related to the domestic renewable category.
+My first question is with respect to the order intake for the Power Systems segment.
+So it has seen 16% growth, it’s a healthy number, but in the previous quarters, we had seen a significantly higher kind of growth in the order inflow momentum.
+So just wanted to check with you, are there — are you seeing any signs of at-the-margin slowness in the ordering momentum in the Power Systems segment, especially related to the domestic renewable category?

 Amar Kaul

-Thanks.
-Thanks Ravi for the question, see it’s a quarter to quarter variation will always happen.
-So we have, we are not seeing any decline or slowdown in the pipeline of the orders that we have.
+Thanks, Ravi, for the question.
+See, a quarter-to-quarter variation will always happen.
+So we are not seeing any decline or slowdown in the pipeline of the orders that we have.
 So I think it continues to be as strong as it has been and growing as well.

-Understood sir.
-Secondly on the motors piece, if you could call out on the boardwater piece, the volume growth in the LT and HT motor so we had seen a revenue growth of around 8, 9%.
-How much would have been contributed by price increases and how much would have been contributed by LT HD motor volume growth and are you seeing recovery in the demand for LT motors and how is the price increase holding up?
+Understood, sir.
+Secondly, on the motors piece, if you could call out on the — what would have been the volume growth in the LT and HT motor?
+So we have seen a revenue growth of around 8%, 9%.
+How much would have been contributed by price increases and how much would have been contributed by LT and HT motor volume growth?
+And are you seeing a recovery in the demand for LT motors?
+And how is the price increase holding up?

 Amar Kaul

 Understood.
-And with respect to the commodity price increase and currency depreciation, how how much more price increases are required say from the fourth quarter onwards and how is it likely to kind of pan out for both the Power and industrial segment.
-So how does it work in the power segment?
+And with respect to the commodity price increase and currency depreciation, how much more price increases are required, say, from the fourth quarter onwards?
+And how is it likely to kind of pan out for both the Power and Industrial segments?
+So how does it work in the Power segment?
 Fresh orders are benchmarked to the current commodity prices and passed on to end customers.
-Is it the way of understanding and with respect to the industrial segment, also with respect to motors, how much more price increase is needed for both LT and HD motors?
+Is it the way of understanding?
+And with respect to the Industrial segment, also with respect to motors, how much more price increase is needed for both LT and HT motors?

 Amar Kaul

-Sorry to interrupt.
-Mr. Ravi, we request you to return to the question queue for the follow up questions.
+Sorry to interrupt Mr. Ravi.
+We request you to return to the question queue for the follow-up question.

 Sure.

 Thank you.
-Ladies and gentlemen, a request to all participants.
-Please restrict your questions to two per participants.
-For more questions, please rejoin the queue.
-The next question comes from the line of Ankur Sharma from HDFC Life.
+[Operator Instructions] The next question comes from the line of Ankur Sharma from HDFC Life.
 Please go ahead.

 Ankur Sharma

 Yeah, hi, good afternoon.
 Thanks for your time.
-Two questions on the power segment.
-First, you know, obviously there have been some media reports saying that the government could potentially allow Chinese players to bid for psu, you know, tenders.
-So just your thoughts on this?
-You know, what are you hearing when you interact with the ministry and you know, are you seeing anything in that direction?
-Is my first question.
+Two questions on the Power segment.
+First, obviously, there have been some media reports saying that the government could potentially allow Chinese players to bid for PSU tenders.
+So just your thoughts on this, what are you hearing when you interact with the Ministry.
+And are you seeing anything in that direction is my first question?
+Yeah.

 Amar Kaul

-So yes, a lot, lot is going on on that direction and as we interact with the ministries or with, with the utility companies and the customers.
-So honestly as we are not really worried about that, even if Chinese players come in, important is level playing field.
-Like I’m a big fan of saying that with the level playing field we have to be operationally efficient and then we can compete with anybody, you know, whether it’s the Chinese players or Japanese or Indian players.
-Yes, we have to be competitive so that we’ll continue to do.
-But I think important thing is having that level playing field which I think as of today what we see, I don’t see a concern on that at all.
+So yes, a lot is going on in that direction.
+And as we interact with the ministries or with the utility companies and the customers, so honestly, as CG, we are not really worried about that even if Chinese players come in.
+Important is level-playing field.
+I’m a big fan of saying that, with the level-playing field, we have to be operationally efficient and then we can compete with anybody, whether it’s the Chinese players or Japanese or Indian players, yes, we have to be competitive.
+So that we’ll continue to do.
+But I think an important thing is being — having that level-playing field, which I think as of today, what we see, I don’t see a concern on that at all.

 Ankur Sharma